 Please address any questions regarding ratings to the Ratings Committee (firstname.lastname@example.org).

 Player Rating Advancement System

-- Players seeking a ratings advance should review the IFP Rating/Guidelines with RRDPC Descriptions to determine if his/her skill levels are consistent with the skills required for the desired rating.
+- Players seeking a ratings advancement should review the IFP/USAPA Rating/Guidelines to determine if his/her skill levels are consistent with the skills required for the desired rating.

-- A player seeking a ratings upgrade (Challenging Player) must complete the Application for upgrade and Skills self-assessment form below on this webpage for their
+- A player seeking a ratings advancement (Challenging Player) must complete the Application for advancement form below on this webpage for their

 - The Ratings Committee

-confirms the self-assessment and prints a Challenging Player’s
+reviews the request and prints the Challenging Player’s

-Rating Advancement Card (RAC) only for each player seeking CC, B or A ratings.
+Rating Advancement Card (RAC) for each player seeking A, B or C ratings.
 See sample RAC at bottom of this webpage.
-There may be a maximum of 2 Challenging Players at each Rating Level at any one time.
+There is a maximum of 2 Challenging Players at each Rating Level at any one time.
 The Ratings Committee will make the RAC available as soon as a slot for advancement is confirmed and an email shall be sent verifying the RAC is ready.
-Players seeking advancement to C rating will be notified of times available for observation by committee members.

 - The RAC will be delivered to the bulletin board